owntracks/recorder/README.md

 * `msg/` contains messages received by the Messaging system.
 * `photos/` optional; contains the binary photos from a _card_.
 * `rec/` the recorder data proper.
 One subdirectory per user, one subdirectory therein per device.
 Data files are named `YYYY-MM.rec` (e.g. `2015-08.rec` for the data accumulated during the month of August 2015.
 * `waypoints/` contains a directory per user and device.
 Therein are individual files named by a timestamp with the JSON payload of published (i.e. shared) waypoints.
 The file names are timestamps because the `tst` of a waypoint is its key.
+If a user publishes all waypoints from a device (Publish Waypoints), the payload is stored in this directory as `dump.json`.

 You should definitely **not** modify or touch these files: they remain under the control of the _recorder_.
 You can of course, remove old `.rec` files if they consume too much space.